Linear actions of $\mathbb{Z}/p\times\mathbb{Z}/p$ on $S^{2n-1}\times S^{2n-1}$: Homotopy classification

-Just as the first $k$-invariant for a lens space is the product of rotation numbers, the first nontrivial $k$-invariant in the case of $L(p,p; R, Q)$ is the product of rotation classes in $H^2(\Zp\times\Zp; \Z)$.
+Just as the first $k$-invariant for a lens space is given by the product of the rotation numbers modulo $p$, the first nontrivial $k$-invariant in the case of $L(p,p; R, Q)$ is the product of rotation classes in $H^2(\Zp\times\Zp; \Z)$.

 \begin{lemma}[Lemma~5.1 in \cite{firstpaper}] Let $L = L(p,p;R,Q)$ and suppose $p > n$.
 Then $k(L) \in H^{2n}(\Zp\times\Zp); \ZZ^2)$ is

 where $a$ and $b$ are generators of $H^2(\Zp\times\Zp; \ZZ)$ as in Proposition~\ref{proposition:zpzp-cohomology}. \end{lemma}